-Unit 3 is also a coursework unit.
+Unit 3 is also a coursework unit and worth 20% of the GCSE.
 You will complete two different tasks under controlled conditions:

-- a study of spoken language; and - a study of a literary text.
+- a study of spoken language; and - a study of written language

 You will take two exams.

 In the first exam which lasts for 1 hour 40 minutes, you will complete 5 tasks.
 You will produce a piece of writing for a specific purpose and audience, and then you will answer four short questions on non-fiction and media texts.